ChrisPritchard/OverTheWire/Krypton/krypton04.md

 4. I added a further check that ran through the results and filtered down to those that contained a word from a dictionary file I've included.

 Complicated, but satisfying.
 Coding it all myself was worth it.

+Update: As part of the next solution, this solution has also been modified to filter on pure plaintext, resulting in just one candidate answer.